versia-pub/server/README.md

 ## Federation

+> [!WARNING]
-> **Warning**: Federation has not been tested outside of automated tests.
+> Federation has not been tested outside of automated tests.
 It is not recommended to use this software in production.

 The following extensions are currently supported or being worked on:
 - `org.lysand:custom_emojis`: Custom emojis